Majestic-dev/Tester69/README.md

 A general-use discord bot coded in discord.py

-# Big shoutout to kaJob-dev on github (Jakob#2222 on discord) for guiding me on this project!
+# Big shoutout to kaJob-dev on github (kajob. on discord) for guiding me on this project!

 # Project on hold until September ❤️, see you soon!